About

 Long Bio

-Mette Ivie Harrison was born ninth of eleven children to a large, strict Mormon family.
+Mette Marie Ivie was born ninth of eleven children to a large, strict Mormon family.
 She grew up on a farmhouse in central New Jersey before moving to Utah for high school.
 She spent her sophomore year at a German Gymnasium and began taking college courses when she returned to Utah.
 At age seventeen, she was awarded the “Ezra Taft Benson Scholarship” at Brigham Young University, an honor reserved for only twelve young Mormon women and men.
-At age nineteen, Harrison graduated with a B.A. and M.A. in German in 1990, only two years after high school, and went to Princeton on full scholarship for a PhD program, which she finished at age twenty-three, shortly before the birth of her second child.
+At age nineteen, Harrison graduated with a B.A. and M.A. in German in 1990, only two years after high school, and went to Princeton on full scholarship for a PhD program, which she finished in 1995.
+She studied German Expressionism and Dada, as well as eighteenth century women’s Bildungsromane, topics which inform her interests to this day.
+She married in 1990 and had five children very close together.

 In 1997, Harrison began to work seriously toward her lifelong dream of becoming an author.
 She wrote twenty novels over the next several years, with the 21st garnering a contract with Holiday House, The Monster In Me, published in 2002.
 She wrote young adult for many years, publishing Mira, MirrorThe Princess and the HoundThe Princess and the BearThe Princess and the SnowbirdTris and Izzie and The Rose Throne.
 During this time she was busy with five children and full activity in the Mormon church.
 In 2005, she lost her sixth child, Mercy, at birth, and this changed everything: her views on God, the after-life, and slowly, inexorably, her belief in Mormonism.

-In 2013, she published a memoir Ironmom about training for an Ironman amidst her grief.
-Then in 2014, The Bishop’s Wife, an adult mystery set in Mormon, Utah and questioning Mormon gender norms, came out with Soho Press to much acclaim nationally, and considerable controversy locally.
-Three more books in that series have since been published (His Right HandFor Time and All Eternities, and Not Of This Fold), each focusing on different controversial topics–LGBTQ+ Mormons, polygamous Mormons, Mormons and racial issues, and the fifth, The Prodigal Daughter, about youth homelessness and rape culture among Mormons, is forthcoming in May of 2021.
-Harrison has also published other Mormon-themed books for By Common Consent (The Book of LamanThe Book of AbishThe Women’s Book of Mormon, and Vampires in the Temple).
-She has published short stories and poetry, as well.
+In 2014, The Bishop’s Wife, an adult mystery set in Mormon, Utah and questioning Mormon gender norms, came out with Soho Press to much acclaim nationally, and considerable controversy locally.
+Four more books in that series have since been published (His Right HandFor Time and All Eternities, Not Of This Fold, and The Prodigal Daughter), each focusing on different controversial topics–LGBTQ+ Mormons, polygamous Mormons, racial issues, and youth homelessness and rape culture among Mormons.
+Harrison has also published other Mormon-themed books for By Common Consent (The Book of LamanThe Book of AbishThe Women’s Book of Mormon Volumes 1 and 2, and Vampires in the Temple, Genealogy of Werewolves and Resurrection Rites).